6 Festive Fall Activities for Seniors

 • Someone with dementia might enjoy sorting a mixed bag of candy into different containers.
 It’s a great no-fail activity that helps them feel included – even if you don’t really need the candy to be sorted.

-Fall is a wonderful time to enjoy nature with your older adult.
+Fall is an excellent time to enjoy nature with your older adult.

 Bundle up and breathe the fresh air, admire the beautiful colors on display, and hear the crunch of fallen leaves as you walk.